 - Prof. Mario F. L. Gaudino, MD

-- Director, Translational and Clinical Research, Department of Cardiothoracic Surgery, Weill Cornell Medical College – New York Presbyterian Hospital, New York, NY, USA.
+- Translational and Clinical Research, Department of Cardiothoracic Surgery, Weill Cornell Medical College – New York Presbyterian Hospital, New York, NY, USA.

 Website | E-mail